A large bike box containing the 72-pound Himiway all terrain electric cruiser bike showed up…

 My favourite bike ride so far is the Myra Canyon to Penticton section of the Kettle Valley Railway (KVR).
 You need a shuttle unless you want to ride up and back 160 km and most people don’t.

 By starting in Myra Canyon the grade is a constant 2% downhill.
 Highlights include cycling over the railway trestles, the views, ice cream at Chute Lake Lodge, wildlife (we’ve seen black bears) and of course the wineries once you reach the Naramata Bench.
 On a hot day it’s a treat to cool off in the lake.

 A shorter option is the out and back ride – on the bike trail between Penticton and Naramata.
 It’s a great one if you want to spend some time wine tasting.

-Enjoy some of the best of what the Okanagan offers when you do and out and back ride from Penticton to Oliver (or even Osoyoos if you’re up for a 100+ kilometre ride).
+Enjoy some of the best of what the Okanagan offers when you do and out and back ride from Penticton to Oliver (or even Osoyoos if you’re up for a 100+ km ride).

 This section of the KVR takes you past beaches, lakes, vineyards and the bird sanctuary at Vaseux Lake.
 Plan a stop in Okanagan Falls for ice cream.

 I haven’t done any of the trails that are part of the Three Blind Mice network but exploring these trails is next on my list.

 Located high above Naramata, avid local cyclist Randy Brown told me that “there are over 100 kilometres of singletrack trails for every level of rider – and the views over Okanagan Lake are magnificent.”

 He also recommends picking up a copy of SweetSingletrack.
 He calls it “the definitive guide for the close to 1,000 kilometres of trails in the south Okanagan.”